'Orphans' find a home at April Cruise

 "I didn't even know what an orphan was until we got here," Miles laughed.

+This time, they were parked on East Mt.
+Vernon in Corbett's heavily customized Peterbilt -- smaller than most semis but featuring a distinctive 1951 cab.

+"I've crossed the country 11 times in it," Corbett, who now divides his time between Arizona and his native Russell Springs, said.

-The day featured plenty of other options with the KY Hillbilly Jeep Krew hosting several of the popular brand on Fountain Square and the show also offered up a vintage tractor display in front of Pulaski County Courthouse.
+The day featured plenty of other options with the KY Hillbilly Jeep Krew Association placed prominently on Fountain Square as well as a vintage tractor display in front of Pulaski County Courthouse.

 "It's a good mix for opening day," Floyd said.